Michael M. Mihm: Education and career

-Born in 1943, in Amboy, Illinois, Mihm grew up on a farm, and his mother was a school teacher.
+Mihm was born in 1943, in Amboy, Illinois, he grew up on a farm, and his mother was a school teacher.
 He graduated with a Bachelor of Arts degree from Loras College in 1964 and received a Juris Doctor from Saint Louis University School of Law in 1967.

 Mihm was an assistant prosecuting attorney for St. Louis County, Missouri from 1967 to 1968; assistant state's attorney for Peoria County, Illinois from 1968 to 1969; and assistant corporation counsel for the City of Peoria from 1969 to 1972.
 He was State's Attorney of Peoria County from 1972 to 1980, then in private law practice in Peoria from 1980 until becoming a federal judge in 1982.

 Federal judicial service

 Mihm was nominated by President Ronald Reagan on July 27, 1982, to the seat vacated by Judge Robert Dale Morgan of the United States District Court for the Central District of Illinois.
 He was confirmed by the United States Senate on August 5, 1982, and received his commission on August 6, 1982.
-Mihm served as the district's Chief Judge from 1991 to 1998.
-He took senior status on October 1, 2009.
+Mihm served as the district's chief judge from 1991 to 1998.
+He assumed senior status on October 1, 2009.